With that said, there are a few traditions that I wish would just go away. These three Texas wedding traditions top my list:

 You may prefer adding a honeymoon fund to your registry so guests can contribute easily.
 If you still love the idea of collecting some cash but want to ditch that dollar dance, here are a few of my favorite alternatives:

 Remember, this is your day, and there’s nothing that says you have to incorporate this tradition at all if you don’t want to.
-Keep it true to who who are!
+Keep it true to who you are!

 Texas boasts so many beautiful venues (like this Lucky Arrow Resort venue with yurts) and places to get married, and the options for finding something that suits your style are limitless.
 I can help with this!
 Ask me about some of my favorite spots and let’s find the location of your dreams.

-As your Texas wedding expert, and an enthusiast for adventure, I’m going to make sure your wedding is beautifully fun and unique, while still incorporating those tried-and-true traditions that you love.
+As your go-to Texas wedding expert and an enthusiast for adventure, I’m want to make sure your wedding is beautifully fun and unique, while still incorporating those tried-and-true traditions that you love.